Joseph Kibweteere

-Joseph Kibweteere (1932 - disappeared 17 March 2000) was one of the leaders of the Movement for the Restoration of the Ten Commandments of God, a group that splintered from the Catholic Church in Uganda and became infamous after 778 of its members were found dead.
+Joseph Kibweteere (1932 – disappeared or died 17 March 2000) was one of the leaders of the Movement for the Restoration of the Ten Commandments of God, a group that splintered from the Catholic Church in Uganda and became infamous after 778 of its members were found dead.
 Although Kibweteere was assumed to have died in the incident, the Ugandan police shortly afterwards issued a warrant for arrest against the other leaders of the group.
 In 2014 it was announced by the Uganda National Police that there were reports that Kibweteere was hiding in Malawi.